 By 2012, The Ocean Foundation was host to more than fifty of these projects and seven pooled funds, as well as donor advised and committee funds.
 Both in-house and with our partners, we have produced an array of research reports and white papers that range from the annual compilation of the marine funders survey to the gold standard for assessing aquaculture certification models to the best in class legal framework for sustainable coastal development.
 Our projects have produced award winning books and films, increased the effectiveness of marine parks, and even helped bring back black sea turtles from the brink of extinction!
 We are particularly proud of our achievements in promoting ocean conservation outside of the United States with more than 70% of our funding going to international efforts.

 Since its founding, The Ocean Foundation has continuously worked to identify solutions to the threats that face our oceans and the organizations and individuals best suited to implement them.
 In our first 10 years, we’ve given more than $21 million to organizations in support of their hard work.
 Our donors have helped create the sense of community we hoped for from the beginning.
-As we proceed through our next decade,
+The Ocean Foundation is uniquely positioned to merge the head and the heart—achieving quantity and quality in strengthening the ocean conservation community and the work it undertakes.

 Web Designers San Francisco